-Avoid introductions such as “To whom this concerns” or “Dear Sir/Madam” as they sound too spammy, and will likely be ignored or deleted.
+I'd try to avoid introductions such as “To whom this concerns” or “Dear Sir/Madam” as they can sound too 'spammy', and will likely be ignored or deleted.
 I’ve certainly had no problems getting replies to emails that just start ‘Hello,’.

 Don’t sound like a generic robot

 Tone of voice is important.
-I’ve found that using a friendly and relaxed tone to be more successful than trying to sound too business like.
-We all have a natural detection for spam-like emails and will dismiss them fairly quickly if they sound too corporate..
+I’ve found that using a friendly and relaxed tone to be more successful than trying to sound too business-like.
+We all have a natural detection for spammy-looking emails and they can be dismissed fairly quickly if they sound too corporate..